 Many changes have taken place since the opening of Norwalk State Hospital on February 15, 1916 including the development of psychotropic medications, increased therapies and improved standards of care.
 On September 9, 1953 a voluntary name change to Metropolitan State Hospital was requested so as to represent the service area and not the geography of the hospital’s location.
 In 2012 the Department of State Hospitals (DSH) was formed to streamline the state hospital system.
 The hospital was renamed DSH-Metropolitan at that time and is one of five existing state hospitals in California.
 Today DSH-Metropolitan has a daily census of approximately 750 patients and approximately 1,400 employees.

 The facility celebrated its 100th anniversary on February 15, 2016.
 To commemorate the occasion, the facility opened a Mental Health Museum, unveiled a ceramic tiled Centennial Wall, sponsored an all day mental health conference, provided a retiree/alumni tea and social, and facilitated multiple patient events.

 Marilyn Monroe's mother Gladys was treated at this hospital after she had suffered a mental break down.
-Bella Lugosi is another famous former patient, admitted for 90 days in 1955 to treat his morphine addiction.
+Bela Lugosi is another famous former patient, admitted for 90 days in 1955 to treat his morphine addiction.